1. Accreditation

 The accreditation is issued for a 3-year period.
 During this time, installers and designers are required to maintain their accreditation by:

-- responding to and addressing SAA compliance notices and requests for rectification.
+- responding to and addressing SAA compliance notices and requests for rectification

 Maintaining your accreditation is important for staying compliant with industry requirements and ensuring you stay informed about ongoing changes and advancements in the industry.